104th Training Division

 The 104th Infantry Division was an infantry division of the United States Army.
-Today, it is known as the 104th Training Division (Leader Training) and based at Fort Lewis, Washington, as a training unit of the United States Army Reserve.
+Today it exists as the 104th Training Division (Leader Training), a component of the United States Army Reserve headquartered at Joint Base Lewis–McChord, Washington.
+It is one of three training divisions subordinate to the 108th Training Command.
+The division's 1st Brigade provides Cadet Summer Training (CST) to Reserve Officers' Training Corps units and support to Senior Reserve Officers' Training Corps personnel (SROTC).
+The division's 2nd Brigade provides Basic Combat Training (BCT) to drill sergeants and also provides support to the United States Military Academy.
+The division is slated to be deactivated by October 2026.

 Activated in 1921 and deployed during World War II, the division saw almost 200 days of fighting in northwestern Europe as it fought through France, Netherlands, Belgium, and western Germany, fighting back several fierce German counterattacks as it advanced through the theater throughout late 1944 and 1945.
 This was the only combat duty that the 104th Infantry Division has served during its history.
 At the end of the fighting on 7 May 1945 (V-E Day), this division was in central Germany opposite the troops of its allies from the Soviet Army.

 After World War II, this division was reorganized primarily as a training division for Reserve forces.
 After several decades, the division then expanded its role to conducting entry-level training for soldiers of all branches of the Army in the northwestern United States.
 Its role and size have expanded over that time due to the consolidation of other training commands, and the division subsequently took charge of a number of brigades specializing in various entry-level training for soldiers of all types.